Pierre-Migeon/push_swap/README.md

 	checker [-p] sequence_of_numbers sequence_of_commands
 	 (use -p to print the sequence of numbers that results from sorting the list in the manner requested)

+	tester num_elements_in_list num_replicates mode
+	 (mode: either -1 to test the number of commands required to solve or -2 to run using checker to verify correct output)

 9 commands may be used to sort the list, which is initially entirely stored in stack_a.
 The 9 commands are essentially 3 different operations performed on either stack_a, stack_b, or on both.
 The first operation is swap, which exchanges the first and second values in either stack_a (command sa), stack_b (sb) or both (ss).
 The second operation is to rotate the stack, which moves the first element of the stack to end of the stack.
 This operation becomes ra (rotate a), rb (rotate b), or rr (rotate both).
 Finally, you may reverse rotate the stacks, which moves the last element of the stack to the first position of the stack, and may be performed on stack_a (rra), stack_b (rrb) or both (rrr).